Best Shazam Alternatives for iOS and Android (2026)

 How accurate is song recognition compared to Shazam?

 Accuracy is close on mainstream tracks.
-We tested 20 chart-topping songs from 2010-2024 across all three apps in a quiet room and a noisy cafe.
-Each app matched between 17 and 19 of them.
-Older or indie tracks missed more often, but that’s a database limit, not a fingerprint flaw.
+On chart-topping songs from the last decade, all three apps match nearly all of them in both quiet and noisy settings.
+Older or indie tracks miss more often, but that’s a database limit, not a fingerprint flaw.

 Do they work offline?